 The most important accessory is the pet turbo tool, which is handy for cleaning stairs, sofas, and other areas with high traffic.
 This attaches to the hose, allowing you to clean areas that are difficult to access with the main floorhead.

 A 3-in-1 tool is also included.
 This can be used as an upholstery, crevice or dusting tool, making it a versatile accessory that’s useful for tackling delicate or awkward jobs.
-We would have preferred these tool to be separate, however, as combining them makes the crevice tool shorter and bulkier than other vacs.
+We would have preferred these tools to be separate, however, as combining them makes the crevice tool shorter and bulkier than other vacs.

 There’s also an extension hose for cleaning above furniture or on stairs, which can stretch up to a huge 5.2 metres.
 This hose, combined with the wide cleaning radius, means you can clean several rooms or entire staircases without changing socket.